0x2c7/ruby_jard/website/docs/roadmap.md

 slug: roadmap
 ---

+Ruby Jard started its journey on July 2020.
+It's still young, and under active development.
+This roadmap refects the future, navigates the development of Ruby Jard.
+I am working on Ruby Jard on my free time.
+So, there won't be any commitments on the timeline.

 ### [Done] Version 0.1.0: Proof of concept

 This version is a bootstrap to see whether my idea works or not, in term of technical possibility and user usability.
 Luckily, everything works now, and I receive possible feedback from friends and peers.